ansyblenetwork/aquietlife/_drafts/2021-07-01-defending-robinhood.md

 It remains to discuss payment for order flow.
 What is it, and what are the consequences for the retail trader?

 ### How retail trades are executed

+I will also agree that Robinhood, in isolation, has not been transparent about its main revenue source, payment for order flow.

 The cast: